decosuga/decosuga/README.md

 byi i'm a system introject of kyo kaneko and akina saegusa. read my rentry boi. some other alters will like 2 play this game too, but it's mainly me. doubles are fine.
 </p>
-<sub>i am also a nonsharing netaro yowa yume just beware of dat</sub>

 i love prosekai & 18trip & hetalia (i guess) ! other things are bandori, deltarune, hypmic, twewy & kh, dunmeshi, persona, jjba, etc
 <p align="center">